RuleWorld/PyBioNetGen/docs/source/atomizer.rst

 	}
   }

-and we rerun atomization with the `-u` option
+and we rerun atomization with the `-u` option using this JSON file we created

 .. code-block:: shell